stephtowch/stephtowch.github.io/content/post/2025-12-P1/index.md

   placement: 2
   preview_only: false

 summary: "Introducing the Burnout Syndrome Test (BST), a free psychometric tool aligned with WHO's ICD-11 definition.
-Validated in a UK nationally representative sample of over 1,000 workers."
+Validated in a UK nationally representative sample"

 description: "Measuring ICD-11 Burnout with the Burnout Syndrome Test (BST).
 New research develops the Burnout Syndrome Test (BST), a validated assessment tool based on WHO ICD-11 criteria.
 Find out how this free tool helps identify burnout in 1 in 7 workers."